The Bump Rule:

 – Which strategy do you like?
 Why?

 – Do you have another way of working this out that is quick and accurate?
 Share it with us?

 Base Number Talks on Observed Behaviours:

-- When you see students counting backwards more than three numbers to solve the algorithms, encourage the practicising of more efficient number strategies.
+– When you see students counting backward more than three numbers to solve the algorithms, encourage the practicing of more efficient number strategies.

 – The game flows well when you skip count going around the board rather than counting individual spaces.
 Give it a go.
 What do you think?